Project PEOLC24

 4. To identify the patient centred outcome measures used

-In the present study we aim to add the following objectives:
+In this study we aimed to add the following objectives:

 1. To identify the implementation models used when implementing patient centred outcome measures in palliative care clinical practice